 Additionally, the taxes and fees (including carrier-imposed surcharges) are significant when booking business class on British Airways.

-Fortunately, you can quickly add to your Avios account by transferring Chase Ultimate Rewards (transfers are almost instant) and Amex Membership Rewards (transfers are almost instant).
+Fortunately, you can quickly add to your Avios account by transferring Chase Ultimate Rewards (transfers are almost instant), Capital One Miles, and Amex Membership Rewards (transfers are almost instant).

 Hot Tip: Check out the best ways to earn British Airways Avios to get you started!